 Film Studies involves studying all aspects of film, including the contexts in which films are made, distributed and viewed by audiences around the world.
-Although there is some practical production work - making a short film - the emphasis of the subject is analysing film.
-A significant part of the two year A Level course is the close study of a variety of film making and how aspects, such as ideology, narrative, spectatorship and auteurship, affect how we find meaning in a film.
-Students will therefore be introduced to films that will make them both think and consider the purpose of film making in a new and more complex manner.
+Although there is some practical production work, making a short film and writing a screenplay, the emphasis of the subject is analysing film.
+A significant part of both the GCSE and A Level is the close study of a range of film making and how aspects, such as ideology, narrative, spectatorship and auteurship, affect how we find meaning in a film.
+Students will therefore be introduced to texts that will make them both think and consider the purpose and intention of film making in a new and complex manner.

 No prior qualification is required, although 5 Grade 4s are required at GCSE and it is a necessity to have achieved a Grade 4/5 in English.
 Although there is a practical component, this is an essay writing subject and textual analysis draws on and develops the skills of written expression.

 Whatever your other subjects at both GCSE or A Level, Film Studies offers you the opportunity to work on, what is for many people, a principal source of imaginative and aesthetic pleasure in the contemporary world.
 Film is a medium that allows people to consider powerful storytelling, express political opinion and to educate audiences in a range of important worldly topics.